RosettaCommons/demos/public/calculate_protein_protein_ddg/README.txt

 http://graylab.jhu.edu/Rosetta.Developer.Documentation/all_else/d1/d97/resfiles.html

-In rosetta_inputs/ directory, you will find a sample resfile with the following content.
+In root directory of this demo, you will find a sample resfile with the following content.
 It ask Rosetta to mutate residue 641 on chain A (E3a ligase) into a tryptophan.